 In this paper, we propose a novel large scale database consisting of 48,000 samples, generated automatically while trying to replicate a realistic automotive scenario with one interference source.
 We generate every sample using specific randomly selected values for the set of parameters listed in Table I. While the values corresponding to some parameters are selected using a fixed step between the minimum and the maximum values specified in Table I, the values corresponding to the other parameters are randomly selected using an uniform distribution between the minimum and the maximum values.
 More precisely, we use linear variation with a fixed step for the signal to noise ratio (SNR), the signal to interference ratio (SIR) and the interference slope parameters.
 The number of targets as well as the distance, the amplitude and the phase of each target are random variables that follow an uniform distribution.
+The amplitude of each target is proportional with the power expected from that particular target.
 We added a random phase to each target to obtain more realistic radar signals.